The 5th Annual Ugly Bathroom Contest is over. Thank you to all who entered!

 Posted August 2017

 We want to thank everyone who participated in our 2nd Annual Ugly Bathroom Contest this year!
 We had three excellent winners – Doug, Alyssa, and Kenette, who entered, gathered votes, and came away as winners!
-We love having the opportunity to help others create a safer and more functional bathroom for their family!
+We love having the opportunity to help others create a safer and more functional bathroom for their families!

 Our $2,000 grand prize winner, Doug, submitted this entry into our contest: